The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : Oh, torture.
 Great ratings.

-[Jeff won't answer the phone, Lowell is on the telephone to the manager of the hotel he is at
+[Jeffrey won't answer the phone, Lowell is on the phone to the manager of the hotel he is at

 ] Lowell Bergman